traject/traject/README.md

       continued processing doesn't block?

 * Reading Marc8.
 It can't do it yet.
 Easiest way would be using Marc4j to read, or using it as a transcoder anyway.
 Don't really want to write marc8 transcoder in ruby.

+* We need something like `to_field`, but without actually being for mapping to a specific output field.
+For generic pre or post-processing, or multi-output-field logic. `before_record do &block`, `after_record do &block` , `on_each_record do &block`, one or more of those.

 * Unicode normalization.
 Has to normalize to NFKC on way out to index.
 Except for serialized marc field and other exceptions?
 Except maybe don't have to, rely on solr analyzer to do it?